RsGoksel/G_ESRGAN/README.md

 https://github.com/RsGoksel/G_ESRGAN/assets/80707238/7025522f-228c-4bcd-8f11-62b3c68611e1
 ___________________________________________________________________________

-Because of this GAN models training dataset, inference results will be better which involes anime images or sort of artifical images like CGI.
+Because of this GAN models training dataset, inference results will be better which involes anime images or sort of artifical images like CGI mostly.

 _Other general GAN models will coming soon__ 👌